V

 No idea what country this group or the instrument hails from....

-This interesting hollow-arm harp guitar looks like an Italian instrument, but may have been made in the States by one of the many Italian immigrant luthiers.
-This is the Les Adams group of Australia, c.1930.
+This interesting hollow-arm harp guitar looks like an Italian instrument, though the group is Australian.
+This is the Melbourne Hawaiian Club with Les Adams on steel guitar, c.1939.

 The harp guitar on the right may be American-built, but looks vaguely Italian or ?
 From a Washburn catalog.